Lorne Abony: Tennis

-Abony is a competitive tennis player.
-He was a member of the Team Canada men's tennis team which competed in the 2009 Maccabiah Games in Israel.
+Abony was a member of the Team Canada men's tennis team, which competed in the 2009 Maccabiah Games in Israel.
 He also competes in both the ITF and USTA men's over-40 divisions in both the state and national level in both singles and doubles.
 Abony's doubles' partner in the men's over-40 category is Jared Palmer, formerly the world #1-ranked doubles player and Wimbledon and Australian Open doubles champion.
-As of July 3, 2012, Abony, along with tennis partner Jared Palmer, is ranked #2 in the USTA's National Men's over-40 Team Doubles rankings.
+As of July 3, 2012, Abony, along with tennis partner Jared Palmer, was ranked #2 in the USTA's National Men's over-40 Team Doubles rankings.